qb1t0/encrypt_it/README.md

 # encrypt_it

-Those repository was created for creating webpage, that will be encrypt(or decipher) your input in(from) the most popular cipher's existing nowaday's.
+Those repository is intended for creating webpage(API in the future), that will be encrypt(or decipher) your input inforamtion in(from) the most popular cipher's existing nowaday's.
+Also, you can found documentation for each crypting algorithms on it or, if u want decipher smth.

+Features:
+* Decoding
+* Mobile version supports
+* Includes the most popular cypher types(up to 20).
+* File processing included
+* Speed converting